papertigers/tracing-bench/README.md

-# Reproduce performance issue with tracing when using `Registry` and dynamic layers
+# tracing-bench

-This is a small program to reproduce a performance issue we noticed when dynamically changing tracing log layers.
+This is a small program to reproduce a performance issue we noticed when dynamically changing tracing log layers via a `Registry`.

 [Without dynamic layers](https://lightsandshapes.com/tracing-bench.svg)